Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of alloying additions in $\mathrm{L}1_0$ FeNi: Results

+We conclude that vibrational effects do play a role in determining atomic ordering tendencies in Fe-Ni alloys, but that reductions in predicted ordering temperatures are likely to be modest.
+For the remainder of this work, we choose not to include these effects, but we stress that our predicted ordering temperatures may overestimate those that would be predicted if vibrational effects were fully included. }

 Given a predicted atomically ordered structure, such as L1$_0$ FeNi, we use the same first-principles-based framework to describe its magnetic characteristics and, therefore, suitability for applications.
-Within our framework, we generate new HUTSEPOT~\cite{hoffmann_magnetic_2020} potentials for the predicted (partially) ordered phases, and then use the MARMOT~\cite{patrick_marmot_2022} code to calculate the phases' magnetic properties at both zero and finite temperature~\cite{staunton_temperature_2004}.
+Within our framework, we generate new HUTSEPOT~\cite{hoffmann_magnetic_2020} potentials for the predicted (partially) ordered phases, and then use the MARMOT~\cite{patrick_marmot_2022} code to calculate the phases' magnetic properties~\cite{staunton_temperature_2004}.
 Our $S^{(2)}$ theory is based on the same underlying formulation of DFT as is used in MARMOT, and therefore we have an integrated description of the electrons driving both chemical ordering and producing the magnetic properties.